Core care

 Dragon Tree Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Dragon Tree grows best in Bright Indirect light and can tolerate low, medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Dragon Tree light consistent for stronger growth and flowering.

 Dragon Tree is listed as Toxic for pets and Mildly Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Dragon Tree out of reach when ingestion is a concern.

 Dragon Tree does best in Cactus, All Purpose with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.